 This is where we stop for part 1.
 Keep the colorful markers we just used aside because we will be using them later on for the background.

-Come back next week for Part 2 of Arlie Opal’s Step-by-Step Marker Portrait!
-I would love to see your progress so far on your work!
-Tag Art-n-Fly and me (@arlieopal) on any social media!
+Be sure to check out Part 2 of Arlie Opal’s Step-by-Step Marker Portrait!
+I would love to see your progress on your work!
+Tag Art-n-Fly (@artnfly) and me (@arlieopal) on any social media!